 The toilets by the Museum entrance will not be open.

 The Museum does not provide hoists or adult changing facilities.

-Assistance dogs only are allowed inside the Museum.
-They are also welcome in the Butterfly House.
+Only assistance dogs are allowed inside the Museum.

 Dogs are allowed in our Gardens, but must be kept on leads.